Implementing eSewa Payments in a Remix App

 Recommendations:

-• Replace the secret field with a secure environment variable to avoid exposing it in the client-side code.
+secretfield with a secure environment variable to avoid exposing it in the client-side code. - Validate form inputs and handle errors gracefully to improve user experience.

 The implementation is based on the official documentation available on the eSewa Epay integration.